Valentine’s Day Prep: Sustainable Seafood Date Night

 Easy tips for making better seafood choices:

-- Try invasives!
-Invasive species like lionfish and Asian carp are species that, usually due to no fault of their own, ended up in a habitat in which they don’t belong.
+Try invasives!
+Invasive species like lionfish and Asian carp are species that, usually due to no fault of their own, ended up in a habitat in which they do not belong.
 Lionfish, for example, are native to the Indian Ocean but made their way to the Atlantic along the east coast of the United States where they have no natural predators and eat anything in their path.
-In recent years, grocery store chains and local restaurants have added invasive seafood species to their menu to bring awareness to the issue and teach consumers that these are responsible seafood sources because they are sustainable and hunting them may help keep populations under control.
+In recent years, grocery store chains and local restaurants have added invasive seafood species to their menu to bring awareness to the issue and teach consumers that these are responsible seafood sources because they are sustainable and hunting them may keep their populations under control.